wlsf82/protractor-helper/docs/CONTRIBUTING.md

 4. Send a [pull request](https://help.github.com/articles/about-pull-requests/) and I'll be happy to review it 🙌;
 5. Wait for feedback or approval (this should not take too long).

-**Pull requests that do not pass automated tests will not be reviewed**
+> Pull requests that do not pass the automated tests on [SemaphoreCI](http://semaphoreci.com) and the code quality verification on [Better Code Hub](https://bettercodehub.com/) will not be reviewed

 ## Build status